Apsd1109/apsd1109.github.io/_blogs/2021-03-28-responses-to-the-cross-1.md

   overlay_image: /assets/images/responses-to-the-cross-1.jpg
   overlay_filter: 0.5
   caption: "Photo by: [Avel Chuklanov](https://unsplash.com/photos/Msoo0EfMl14)"
-excerpt: "The crowds gathered in front of the city, singing to him..."
+excerpt: The crowds gathered in front of the city, singing to him...
 ---

 The crowds gathered in front of the city, singing to him
-“Hosanna!
+"Hosanna!
 Blessed is he who comes in the name of the Lord!
 Blessed is the coming kingdom of our father David!
-Hosanna in the highest heaven!”
+Hosanna in the highest heaven!"

 But who is this man really?
 In place of a chariot and an army,